Dobrujan Germans: Colonization

+In Bulgaria

+While most Dobrujan Germans inhabited Northern Dobruja (modern Romania), some settled in Southern Dobruja (modern Bulgaria, but part of Romania between 1913 and 1940).
+The most significant Dobrujan German colony in Bulgaria was founded in Dobrevo (Ali Anife Kalfa) in 1903 by German Roman Catholics from the Crimea and Kherson.
+The colonists numbered around 150 in 1909 and built a stone church in 1911.
+The village was briefly renamed to Germantsi ("Germans") in honour of the colonists once it was returned to Bulgarian control in 1940.
+325 Germans left Ali Anife Kalfa to relocate to Germany in 1943.

+Other historical Dobrujan German colonies in Bulgaria included Stozher (Baladscha, 15 families), Snyagovo (Hasarlik, 20 Baptist and Evangelical families), Izvorovo (Musubei, 20 Evangelical families), Orlova mogila (Serdimen, 10 Evangelical families) and the towns of General Toshevo (Tschobankuius, 220 Evangelical people) and Dobrich (Basardschik, 143 people).

 Relocation

 In the first years of World War II, the majority of the 16,000 Dobrujan Germans, as well as the Bessarabia and Bukovina Germans, were relocated into Germany.
 This was done under the motto: Heim ins Reich (Home into the Empire).
 The refugees lived temporarily in relocation camps in Austria, but in 1941/1942 they resettled the German occupied eastern territories in Bohemia, Moravia, and Poland.
 At the end of the war, they fled west, and were found as refugees in all four occupation zones in Germany.